MicrosoftDocs/win32/desktop-src/direct3d9/math-function-support-in-d3dx.md

 ---
-description: D3DX is a utility library that provides helper services.
+description: Learn about math function support in D3DX.
+D3DX is a utility library that provides helper services.
 It is a layer above the Direct3D component. ms.assetid: a44d25de-f79d-4132-a75a-0c22ccd84341
 title: Math Function Support in D3DX (Direct3D 9)
 ms.topic: article